As our neighboring communities grow, the chance for children to

 experience the rich farming history of this region becomes more

 difficult.
 Ollin Farms is dedicated to preserving those traditions

 the opportunity to experience farm life first hand.
-This is a
+In 2015,

 Are the classes the same

 We have kids that have been returning every summer; we change some

 things or introduce new subjects each year.
 Just like the farm, the farm